-The Superintendent is required to refer the following students to the County Attorney for a juvenile delinquency proceeding before the Family Court:
+The Superintendent is required to refer the following students to the Wayne County Attorney for a juvenile delinquency proceeding before the Family Court.

-- 1. Any student under the age of 16 who is found to have brought a weapon to school, or - 2.
-Any student 14 or 15 years old who qualifies for juvenile offender status under the Criminal Procedure Law §1.20(42).
+- a.
+Any student under the age of 16 who is found to have brought a weapon, as described by the federal Gun-Free Schools Act of 1994, to school, or - b.
+Any student 14 or 15 years old who qualifies for juvenile offender status under the Criminal Procedure Law. - c.
 The Superintendent is required to refer students over the age of 16 or any student 14 or 15 years old who qualifies for juvenile offender status to the appropriate law enforcement authorities.
-A student 14 or 15 years old who possesses a firearm, machine-gun or loaded firearm (as defined in section 265.00 of the Penal Law) on school grounds (as defined in section 220.00 (14) of the Penal Law) qualifies for juvenile offender status under section 1.20 of the Criminal Procedure Law.
+A student 14 or 15 years old who possesses a firearm, machine-gun or loaded firearm (as defined in § 265.00 of the Penal Law) on school grounds (as defined in §220.00 (14) of the Penal Law) qualifies for juvenile offender status under §1.20 of the Criminal Procedure Law.